maakbaas/esp8266-iot-framework/docs/config-manager.md

 Adding the field `"control": "slider",` will turn the itemm into a slider, the `min`, `max` and `step` properties will also apply to the slider.
 This is only valid for numeric types.

+Adding the field  `"control": "password",` will turn the item into a hidden field.

 There are a few unique parameters:

 * The configuration parameter `projectName` is unique in this framework.
 You can remove it, but if you use a parameter with this name, it will be shown as the header title in the web interface :).